 Updated at 9pm: Adds Marlene Mizzi's Facebook post

-Four court judges examining law students prior to obtaining their warrants cleared two of them despite their having criminal records that barred them from becoming lawyers, the Times of Malta is informed.
+Four court judges examining law students prior to obtaining their warrants cleared two of them despite convictions for theft and document falsification, the Times of Malta is informed.

 The “flawed” decision from Madam Justice Jacqueline Padovani Grima, Mr Justice Wenzu Mintoff, Mr Justice Tonio Mizzi and Mr Justice Joseph Micallef raised eyebrows within the legal profession, the Times of Malta was told.

 The situation was considered so serious that both the Chief Justice and the Chamber of Advocates filed an official objection about it with the President of Malta, court sources said.